My 2024 Virginia / Blue Ridge Parkway Adventure

 Located just west of I-64 on Hampton Roads Parkway, the Sandy Bottom Nature Preserve is a large collection of trails all named for different plants and animals.
 We did a combination of the Fallen Oak trail and the Red Fox trail, the former running alongside Crystal Lake.
 We did about 1.6 miles in all, and would have gladly done more if the temperatures hadn't been up in the upper 90s again.
 If you should visit here, be sure to go in the nature center, as they have a variety of animals on display in there: snakes, turtles, etc.

 Our next destination is back in central Virginia near the little town of Orange.
-Orange is north of Charlottesville, and the attraction nearby is Monticello, the home of our Xth president, James Madison.
+Orange is north of Charlottesville, and the attraction nearby is Monticello, the home of our fourth president, James Madison.
 But, more about that tomorrow.
-Today, we had to journey 173 miles, and we probably should have gone the route I suggested, but no, my companion wanted to take the scenic route, returning to Williamsburg and taking scenic highway VA 5 up to the southeastern edge of Richmond, then crossing the James river &ndash twice, the second time at a cost of a $6 toll to use the Pocahantas Parkway.
-As well, it's his money, not mine.
+Today, we had to journey 173 miles, and we probably should have gone the route I suggested, but no, my companion wanted to take the scenic route, returning to Williamsburg and taking scenic highway VA 5 up to the southeastern edge of Richmond, then missing the turn he meant to take and ending up crossing the James river via the Pocahantas Parkway and bridge at cost of a $6 toll.
+Ah well, it's his money, not mine.
 That put us on Chippenham Parkway, where one of his relatives used to live.
-We went out to Hugenot ??? and then got on VA ?? that took us westward into the countryside, paralleling I-64 more or less for a good ways.
-We then got on US ?? and headed north to Orange, where we found an interesting privately run hotel with a Hampton Inn or Fairfield kind of feel to it.
+We went out to Hugenot Rd and then got on VA 11 that took us westward into the countryside, paralleling I-64 more or less for a good ways.
+We then took US 522 to US 250 to US 15 north to Orange, where we found an interesting privately run hotel with a Hampton Inn or Fairfield kind of feel to it.
 We grabbed a bite to eat at a Subway and then settled in for a good night's rest, as we had a historic home to tour the next day, and even more fun to come after that.

 All original content ©2025 Kevin Pittman and may not be reused without permission